naykel76/2703_assignment2/public/docs/assignment_2.md

 -   [ ] edit profile
 -   [ ] \***\* need to sort out unique and refactor \*\***
 -   [ ] hit create product button unless supplier
+-   [ ] cancel button when creating product does not always work

+-   [] must order from the same restaurant, no prevention

 # 2703ICT Assignment 2